Open to Pitzer students only. Program options subject to change.

 Full year: The Southern Hemisphere academic calendar is from Mid-March to November

 Participants are expected to take a full course load equivalent to four Pitzer course credits including one course that with content on Argentine history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 Not available.
 Students must have an advanced Spanish level to enroll in university courses taught in Spanish.

 The university features excellent offerings ranging from art history to philosophy.
 Strong fields include history, literature, international relations, Latin American studies, liberal arts, psychology, physical and music therapy, social communication, and theater arts.
 Research opportunities are available in environmental studies, social sciences, psychology, and sociology, among others.

-Students must take 20 horas semanales (weekly hours) while abroad in order to earn four course credits at Pitzer.
+Students must take 20 horas semanales (weekly hours) while abroad which is the equivalent of four Pitzer course credits.
 Weekly hours vary for each class so students may be enrolled in five or six classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options